 Obviously, drawing down that nest egg requires a different mind-set than the one you had while you built it up.
-While you're building your nest egg, the ups and downs of volatile stocks like NVIDIA
+While you're building your nest egg, the ups and downs of volatile stocks like Potash Corp.

-But when you're planning on spending that money, suddenly that funk looks like a problem.
+But when you're planning on spending that money, suddenly that drop becomes a major problem.
 Suddenly the ups and downs of your nest egg's overall value seem to mean the difference between a secure retirement and going broke early.
 The temptation is strong to shift the whole thing into a money market fund -- or just buy an annuity.
 Sure, a money market's yield is low, but at least your nest egg will still be there when you need it.
 And the fees on an annuity can be outrageous -- but at least you're guaranteed an income stream.
 Right?

 You know what I'm going to say: There's a better way.